Noisy-le-Grand: A Responsible Digital Diagnosis to Shape the Roadmap for Tomorrow (REEN Law)

 A City Actively Engaged in Sustainable Development

 Recognized as a “Territoire Engagé pour la Nature 2022,” Noisy-le-Grand is actively combating climate change to ensure a fair and safe space for its residents.
+Its sustainable development policy is built around a systemic vision of ecological and social transition, reflected both in public policies and internal transformation objectives.
+The city commits to applying the five sustainability goals defined in Article L110-1 of the Environmental Code:- Combatting climate change

 - Preserving biodiversity, ecosystems, resources, and the services they provide, as well as the associated uses